twocentsmusic/PSYC341OER/README.md

 # Navigating the Repository

-The repository is organized into several folders on the main page:
+The repository is organized (sometimes not very well) into several folders on the main page:

 <figure>
     <img src="https://UMDOER.github.io/PSYC341OER/images/Screen Shot 2021-01-02 at 11.49.38 AM.png" style="width:20%">